dr-matt-smith/php-symfony-6-book/00_content/part03_forms/chapter12_customize_forms.md

 ## Using a Twig form-theme template

-Symfony provides several useful Twig templates for common form layouts.
+In addition to the Bootstrap layouts, Symfony provides several other useful Twig templates for common form layouts.

 These include: